SantAndresP/ironhack-canvas-game-project/README.md

 - Game has a seconds timer.
 - The tiles move automatically upwards.
 - Tiles appear from the bottom of the screen.
+- Ball can move left and move right.
 - Allowing the ball to reach the top of the screen will end the game.

 ## Backlog

 - Add diagonal tiles.
+- Add jumping mechanic for the ball.
 - Increase speed of the upwards motion of the tiles as the game progresses.

 ## Data Structure